wisepythagoras/pos-system/README.md

 ![Point of sale app screenshot](docs/screenshot.png)

 This POS app, with its administrative panel, was meant to be a simple to use alternative to all the restrictive paid apps for small shops, street fairs, and neighborhood festivals.
+My goal is to slowly build this into a WordPress for point of sales apps.

 ## Building